External Scholarship Opportunities

-- Students should prioritize their applications they have to complete.
-Students should look at the dates the scholarships are due and their value when prioritizing.
+- Students should look at the dates the scholarships are due and their value when prioritizing which applications they have to complete.

-- Proofread a printed copy of the application and especially the essays before submission.
+- Proofread and edit a printed copy of the application before submitting.

 - Academics & Requirements